2020-2021 Free and Reduced Lunch Application (Online)

 The Child Nutritional Program is dedicated to providing high quality, nutritious meals to the students in the Cloquet School District so they can learn and develop for their future.

 How Meals are Planned:

 All student meals must meet the federal guidelines for types and amounts of food offered.
 Meals are planned with the goal of providing students with one-third of their Recommended Daily Allowances for key nutrients and calories.

-In an effort to lessen student food waste, we work under a government supported option termed "offer versus serve."
+In an effort to lessen student food waste, we work under a government-supported option termed "offer versus serve."
 This means that students are offered all food items comprising a full lunch.
-This includes a main entree, two fruits and/or vegetable servings, a bread/bread alternative, and milk.
+This includes the main entree, two fruits and/or vegetable servings, a bread/bread alternative, and milk.
 They have the choice of a minimum of three food items although each student needs to take 1/2 cup of fruit or vegetable.
 This is called a "reimbursable meal."